JRMeyer/jrmeyer.github.io/_posts/2016-09-12-Using-built-GMM-model-Kaldi.markdown

 ## Introduction

-If you're reading this, I'm assuming that you've already [downloaded and installed Kaldi][kaldi-install] and successfully trained a GMM-HMM acoustic model along with a decoding graph.
+If you're reading this, I'm assuming that you've already [downloaded and installed Kaldi][kaldi-install] and successfully trained a GMM acoustic model along with a decoding graph.

 If you've run one of the Kaldi **run.sh** scripts from the example directory **egs/**, then you should be ready to go.

-This post was prompted by a comment on my [Kaldi notes][kaldi-notes] post, which basically asked, "Now that I've trained a model, how can I start using it?".
+This post was prompted by a comment on my [Kaldi notes][kaldi-notes] post, which basically asked, "Now that I've trained a [GMM] model, how can I start using it?".
 I think this is a very relevant question for the people who want to use Kaldi to create and implement a speech recognition system for some application.
 The Kaldi scripts are currently set up in a researcher-focused way, and so I think this more applied question is a good one.
 With this in mind, I decided to write a small post on how to use an existing Kaldi model and graph to generate transcriptions for some new audio.

 We normally generate transcriptions for new audio with the Kaldi testing and scoring scripts, so I just simply dug out the most important parts of these scripts to demonstrate in a concise way how decoding can work.